-Again, don’t worry, sending cold email campaign is GDPR compliant if you send emails to people who will find their content useful.
+Here again valid legitimate interest is the key.
+Sending cold email campaign is GDPR compliant if you send emails to people who you can reasonably expect to find their content useful.

-In this way, some requirements need to be fulfilled:
+In this respect, some requirements need to be fulfilled:

 The topic of the email must be clearly identified.